Facet joint denervation

-Facet joint denervation is the process of deadening the medial branch nerves that provide pain signals to a facet joint.
-Facet joints, which are the knobby surfaces where adjacent vertebrae are joined together, can begin to deteriorate after years of use, and nerve irritation is a common by-product of facet joint deterioration.
+Facet joint denervation is the process of deadening the medial branch nerves that send pain signals to the brain from a dysfunctional facet joint.
+Facet joints, which are the knobby surfaces where vertebrae join together, can begin to break down after years of use.
+Nerve irritation is a common byproduct of facet joint deterioration.
 This pain, whether alone or accompanied by related symptoms, can be very disruptive to your life, taking you away from your loved ones or even just a walk in the park.
 Finding the right treatment can help you regain an active lifestyle, so it is important to partner with your doctor to explore all options.

-Each vertebra in the cervical (upper), thoracic (middle), and lumbar (lower) spine has a set of facet joint surfaces on the right side and left side.
-Conditions like facet joint osteoarthritis can cause cartilage around facet joints can wear away.
-Without the smooth cartilage in place, raw bone surfaces must rub directly against each other.
+Each individual vertebra in the spine has a set of facet joint surfaces on the right and left sides.
+Conditions like facet joint osteoarthritis can cause cartilage around facet joints to wear away.
+Without the smooth cartilage in place, bone surfaces rub directly against each other.
 The resulting friction can irritate a facet joint’s medial branch nerves, causing chronic pain.
 Besides nerve irritation, many patients dealing with facet arthritis also experience the following symptoms:

-Since medial branch nerves have one main function – to deliver pain signals to facet joints – these nerves can be safely removed.
-Once the inflamed medial branch nerves are gone, the pain goes away too, and facet joints are still fully functional.
+Since medial branch nerves only transmit sensory signals and not motor signals they can be safely removed.
+Once the inflamed medial branch nerves are gone, the pain goes away while the facet joints remain fully functional.

-Laser Spine Institute (LSI) offers a facet joint denervation procedure called facet thermal ablation.
-During this procedure, our surgeon makes a small incision in the affected area of the spine and uses a small laser to deaden the nerves feeding into the damaged facet joint.
-LSI’s facet thermal ablation is performed on an outpatient basis with local anesthesia and deep IV sedation.
+Laser Spine Institute offers a minimally invasive outpatient facet joint denervation procedure called a facet thermal ablation.
+During this procedure, a surgeon makes a small incision in the affected area of the spine and uses a laser to deaden the nerves feeding into the damaged facet joint.